ovaismehboob/rag-mcp-ticketing/README.md

 ## �📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- **Microsoft Semantic Kernel Team** - For the excellent AI orchestration framework
-- **Anthropic & MCP Community** - For the Model Context Protocol specification
-- **FastAPI Team** - For the high-performance web framework
-- **Azure OpenAI** - For providing the underlying AI capabilities

 ---

 **Built with ❤️ using Model Context Protocol, Semantic Kernel, and Azure OpenAI**